openedx-unsupported/edx-developer-docs/docs/all_development/contributing/security/preventing_xss.rst

 For more detailed instructions on using the linter, see :ref:`XSS Linter`.

-Fix Downstream JavaScript and Underscore.js Templates
+Fix downstream JavaScript and Underscore.js templates
 =====================================================

 Because Mako templates only generate the initial page source, you should